SMS

 • Project Name : Internet Saathi Programme (Digital Literacy)

-Time Duration : 2017 to 2019
+Period : 2017 to 2019

 Theme : Reduce the gender disparity in internet use in rural India and empowering the women in rural area through digital literacy